A Thousand and One Nights (1969 film)

-A Thousand and One Nights (千夜一夜物語, Senya Ichiya Monogatari) is a 1969 Japanese adult animated fantasy film directed by Eiichi Yamamoto, conceived by Osamu Tezuka.
+A Thousand and One Nights (千夜一夜物語, Sen'ya Ichiya Monogatari) is a 1969 Japanese adult animated fantasy film directed by Eiichi Yamamoto, conceived by Osamu Tezuka.
 The film is the first part of Mushi Production's adult-oriented Animerama trilogy, and was followed by Cleopatra (1970) and Belladonna of Sadness (1973).

 The film was a hit in Japan with distribution box-office revenue of ¥290 million, but was largely ignored outside of the domestic market, receiving a limited release in the US.
 The English dub of the film was considered lost until anime distributor Discotek Media discovered and restored it, releasing it on Blu-ray alongside the original Japanese version on 24 November 2020.
 The English-dubbed version was cut to 100 minutes and was recorded in Italy.
 The film predates the more successful release of Fritz the Cat, the first American X-rated animated film, by three years.

 Plot

 Aldin, a poor, traveling water seller, falls in love with Miriam, a beautiful slave woman on auction in Baghdad, but Havasalakum, the son of the chief of police, buys her.
 Before he can take her home, a sandstorm interrupts the auction.
 Aldin uses the opportunity to steal away the slave woman, rescuing her from slavery.
 They hide from pursuing guards in a seemingly empty mansion.
 They have sex there and are secretly watched by the master of the mansion, Shalieman, who locks them in and commands them to continue.

 Meanwhile, Badli, the right-hand man of the chief of police, brings a woman to the hideout of the forty thieves, where they party and have sex with her.
 Kamahakim, the leader of the forty thieves, disperses everyone, including his daughter, Madia.
 Frustrated at his father's actions, Madia leaves and goes swimming in the sea.
 There, she is interrupted by Badli, who shoots an arrow at a fish near her.
 When Madia emerges from the water, Badli is infatuated with her and tries to kiss her, but she slaps Badli in rejection.
 Enraged, Badli rapes Madia, who tearfully vows revenge to kill him.

 That night, Havasalakum and his guards invade the mansion, where he finds them and captures Miriam.
 Badli murders Shalieman.
 Aldin is tortured and sent to prison by accusing him of Shalieman's murder.
 Meanwhile, a heartbroken Miriam dies in childbirth.

 One year later, Aldin is free and meets Badli in the desert.
 Aldin threatens to kill him but shows him mercy and lets him leave.
 Aldin finds the magic cave where Kamahakim and the forty thieves hide their treasure.
 Aldin follows a thief inside, and as the thieves are asleep, he begins stealing the treasure.
 Madia awakens and threatens to kill Aldin in an attempt to get revenge against Badli, but he convinces her to see the world with him.
 Realizing her mistakes, Aldin and Madia fly away on a magic wooden horse to cross the ocean, only to be pulled down by living hair and drowned into the deep.